gconfs-conferences/csharp-2018/slides.md

 Console.WriteLine("Awesomeness: " + awesomeness);
 ```

-> - What will be written in the console ?
+> - What will be written in the console?
-> - It won't even compile !
+> - It won't even compile!

 ## Visibility